5.9. Hard decays¶

 given width threshold using Min_Prop_Width:

-(default 0.0).
+).
 Both settings are sub-settings of

 HARD_DECAYS